Season’s Greetings from the KE team. Click here for our festive opening hours.

 Guesthouse

-After breakfast will enjoy guided walking tour of the old city of Quito, which contains many architectural gems from the Spanish Colonial era in the form of churches and grand public buildings.
-In the early afternoon we will receive a full briefing and equipment check from our tour leader.
-The rest of the afternoon is free for further independent sight-seeing or to visit Quito's fashionable Avenida Amazonas for shopping.
-In the evening our guide will assist with choosing and booking a restaurant for dinner, after which we'll want to head back to the hotel to make the final preparations for our trek!
+After breakfast will enjoy guided walking tour of the old city of Quito, which contains many architectural gems from the Spanish Colonial era in the form of churches and grand public buildings (approx 4 hrs).
+After lunch you will have some free time for further independent sight-seeing or to visit Quito's fashionable Avenida Amazonas for shopping.
+Your guide will provide a full briefing and equipment check at 4pm in the hotel.
+In the evening your guide will assist with choosing and booking a restaurant for dinner, after which we'll want to head back to the hotel to make the final preparations for our trek!

 Accommodation